 Monad, the upcoming layer-1 project, will launch its mainnet on Monday after concluding its presale on Coinbase, the biggest crypto exchange company in the United States.
-This article explores some of the top reasons why the MON price will crash after the airdrop and exchange listings.
+This article explores the top reasons the MON price will crash after the airdrop and exchange listings.

 Monad Price to Drop Because of the Ongoing Crypto Market Crash

-One potential reason why the Monad coin will crash after the airdrop is that it is happening at a time when there is a crypto market crash that has affected all coins, including popular blue-chip names like Ethereum, Bitcoin, and Solana.
+One potential reason the Monad coin will crash after the airdrop is that it occurs during a crypto market crash that has affected all coins, including popular blue-chip names like Ethereum, Bitcoin, and Solana.

-Not many coins have been spared, with the market capitalization of all coins plunging by double digits in the past few weeks and the market capitalization of the industry falling by over $1.2 trillion.
+Not many coins have been spared, with the market capitalization of all coins plunging by double digits over the past few weeks and the industry’s market capitalization falling by over $1.2 trillion.

-The ongoing crypto market crash has led to fear among investors, with the Crypto Fear and Greed Index plunging to the lowest level this year.
+The ongoing crypto market crash has sparked fear among investors, with the Crypto Fear and Greed Index plunging to its lowest level this year.
 Crypto ETF outflows have also jumped.

-Therefore, launching a token in this market conditions is risky.
-Indeed, in most cases, companies always postpone their initial public offerings (IPO) whenever the stock market is not doing well.
+Therefore, launching a token in these market conditions is risky.
+Indeed, in most cases, companies postpone their initial public offerings (IPOs) when the stock market is not performing well.

 READ MORE: XRP Price Reaches Pivotal Support as ETFs Near a $500M Milestone